italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

-The Wallet Instance Attestation contains data about the Wallet Provider, the Wallet Solution, the Wallet  Instance and the security level of the device where the Wallet Instance is installed on.
-The Wallet Instance Attestation has the same  technical format and content as other attestations and MUST contain at the Wallet Instance public key.
+The Wallet Instance Attestation contains data about the Wallet Provider, the Wallet Solution, the Wallet  Instance and the security level of the device where the Wallet Instance is installed on, in general speaking it attests the **authenticity, integrity, security, privacy and trust** regarding a specific Wallet Instance.

-The Wallet Instance Attestation attests the **authenticity, integrity, security, privacy and trust** regarding a specific Wallet Instance.
+The Wallet Instance Attestation MUST contain the Wallet Instance public key.

 General Properties